How does tenant home insurance work?

 This is where you get rewarded with a discount if you don’t make a claim for a consecutive number of years.
 The amount of discount you get goes up each year that’s claim free, until you reach the maximum level - around 50%.

-You can pay extra to protect the no claims bonus that you’ve built up, so if you then had to claim, you’d still keep your discount.
+You can pay extra to protect the no claims bonus that you’ve built up, so if you had to claim at a later date, you’d still keep your discount.

 How to make it cheaper